 Below are ten of the best Sebastian Stan movies that you can watch online, either with subscription streaming services or on VOD.
 I’ve left films like Black Swan, Logan Lucky, and Rachel Getting Married in which he has very small roles off of the list to focus on films in which his character makes more of an impact.
 I’ve also included some films that aren’t typically considered the best, but contain great or iconic performances from Stan.

-I’ve chosen to specifically single out Captain America: The Winter Soldier because it’s the best showcase for Stan’s acting.
+We've chosen to specifically single out Captain America: The Winter Soldier because it best showcases Stan’s acting.
 He has few lines in the film but creates a menacing presence as the Winter Soldier with merely his physicality.
 It’s a definitive departure from how he played the character pre-Hydra in Captain America: The First Avenger, shocking both the audience and Steve Rogers with who he has become.
-And his line, “Who the hell is Bucky?” has become iconic amongst MCU fans.

-However, arrogant Gold Medalist Lance, played by Stan, is enough to motivate Hope to take Maggie’s training seriously.
+However, arrogant Gold Medalist Lance, played by Stan, motivates Hope to take Maggie’s training seriously.
 He’d rather take over as Maggie’s coach himself and hopes to push Hope out of the scene.
-He’s an incorrigible flirt and there’s a rather memorable raunchy scene full of gymnastics.
-Stan has a history of playing smug bad boys (hello Carter Baizen on Gossip Girl) and this role is certainly indicative of that.
+He’s an incorrigible flirt, and there’s a rather memorable raunchy scene full of gymnastics.
+Stan has a history of playing smug bad boys (hello, Carter Baizen on Gossip Girl), and this role reflects that.

 In 2015, Ridley Scott released The Martian based on the book by Andy Weir.
 It follows an astronaut’s struggle to stay alive on Mars after being left behind and presumed dead while on a mission.
 It also tracks the rescue efforts of his crew, and NASA at large, to bring him back home once they receive word of his survival.

-Matt Damon portrays Mark Watney, but the supporting cast is full of impressive names, including Jessica Chastain, Kristen Wiig, Jeff Daniels, Kate Mara, Donald Glover, and Chiwetel Ejiofor.
+Matt Damon portrays Mark Watney, but the supporting cast features impressive names, including Jessica Chastain, Kristen Wiig, Jeff Daniels, Kate Mara, Donald Glover, and Chiwetel Ejiofor.
 Stan plays Dr. Chris Beck, the flight surgeon for the astronaut crew.
-His screen time in the film is limited, but it notably marks his first collaboration with Jessica Chastain; the pair have a new film out in theaters now, The 355.
+He has limited screen time, but the film notably marks his first collaboration with Jessica Chastain.

-Craig Gillepsie’s black comedy biopic of Tonya Harding was released in 2017 to rave reviews.
-Margot Robbie stars as the titular character with Allison Janney as Harding’s mother and Stan as her ex-husband Jeff Gillooly.
-The film was made in a mockumentary style with interviews with the characters, playing around with the idea of unreliable narrators and the questions around what really happened between Harding and Nancy Kerrigan.
+Craig Gillespie's black comedy biopic of Tonya Harding came out in 2017 to rave reviews.
+Margot Robbie stars as the titular character, with Allison Janney as Harding’s mother and Stan as her ex-husband Jeff Gillooly.
+Gillespie made the film in a mockumentary style with interviews with the characters, playing around with the idea of unreliable narrators and the questions about what really happened between Harding and Nancy Kerrigan.

-Destroyer is very much Kidman’s show, but the supporting cast from Tatiana Maslany to Toby Kebbell also deliver good work.
-Stan’s character Chris is only seen in a series of flashbacks that appear throughout the film, allowing the audience to understand what happened sixteen years before and why Erin has a vendetta still to settle with the gang.
+Destroyer is very much Kidman’s show, but the supporting cast, from Tatiana Maslany to Toby Kebbell, also deliver good work.
+Stan’s character Chris only appears in a series of flashbacks throughout the film, allowing the audience to understand what happened sixteen years before and why Erin has a vendetta still to settle with the gang.
 It’s a grittier role than Stan is typically cast in, but he absolutely proves that he can play this type of character.

-Set in 1960s Vermont, it’s one of the few period dramas that Stan has ever been a part of.
+Set in 1960s Vermont, it’s one of the few period dramas Stan has ever appeared in.
 His portrayal of Charles is all old-fashioned smooth-talking, peppered with violent outbursts that are as startling for the audience as they are for the sisters.
 He does such an excellent job at playing a Gothic villain that it’s surprising he hasn’t booked another period drama since.

-Drake Doremus’s Endings, Beginnings romantic drama was not well received when it was released in 2019, but enough clips of it have found their way onto TikTok to cause a resurgence in people watching it over the past couple of years.
+Audiences didn't care for Drake Doremus’s Endings, Beginnings when it was released in 2019, but enough clips of it have found their way onto TikTok to cause a resurgence in people watching it over the past couple of years.
 The story is a classic love triangle as artist Daphne, still recovering from a bad break-up, finds herself drawn to two men with very different personalities (but very similar looks) who also happen to be close friends.
-Shailene Woodley, Stan, and Jamie Dornan bring enough sizzle to make this watchable even though the main character is largely annoying.
+Shailene Woodley, Stan, and Jamie Dornan bring enough sizzle to make this watchable, even though the main character is largely annoying.

 Stan proves his abilities as a romantic lead, perfectly portraying the charm of adventurous bad boy Frank in contrast to Dornan’s more intellectual, mature Jack.
 The fact that the film works at all is entirely due to the chemistry between both couples and Stan and Dornan being charismatic enough in their own ways to create a believable dilemma for Daphne.

-Argyris Papadimitropoulos’s 2020 film Monday follows a pair of American ex-pats in Greece as they fall in love and then their relationship starts to break apart.
-With gorgeous scenery as their backdrop, Stan and Denise Gough infuse the characters of Mickey and Chloe with empathy, but also plenty of flaws.
+Argyris Papadimitropoulos’s 2020 film Monday follows a pair of American ex-pats in Greece as they fall in love, and as their relationship starts to break apart.
+With gorgeous scenery as their backdrop, Sebastian Stan and Denise Gough infuse the characters of Mickey and Chloe with empathy but also plenty of flaws.
 It’s an exploration of how love between two people can crumble under the pressures of everyday life together that also culminates in a wild scene of self-destruction.